redmix-run/redmix/docs/docs/graphql.md

 }
 ```

-Redmix will automatically detect your union types in your `sdl` files and resolve _which_ of your union's types is being returned.
+Cedar will automatically detect your union types in your `sdl` files and resolve _which_ of your union's types is being returned.
 If the returned object does not match any of the valid types, the associated operation will produce a GraphQL error.

 :::note